g2xpf/Haskell/README.md

 These files are for local use.

 ## How To Use
-Firstly, you should compile the 'TMInterpreter.hs'.
+- You should compile the 'TMInterpreter.hs'.
-Secondly, execute ./TMInterpreter, and type 'delta.tm'.
-You can get a new file 'delta.hs'.
+- Execute ./TMInterpreter, and type 'delta.tm'.
+You'll get a new file 'delta.hs'.
-Thirdly, compile 'delta.hs' and execute './delta'.
+- Compile 'delta.hs' and execute './delta'.
-Finally, type the tape symbols such as 'B 1010B', 'B 0B', and so on.
+- Type the tape symbols such as 'B 1010B', 'B 0B', and so on.

 ## How To Write A TM File
 Write δ for each cases as below :